Kiwinicki/bsk-site/README.md

 - `robots.txt` (allowing only indexing bots like Googlebot)
 - honeypot (you need to set fail2ban on `/honeypot.php` visit)
 - `/humans.php` disallowed in `robots.txt` (you need to add it to fail2ban to check if any bot don't applies to it).
 Some indexing bots are able to visit this site but not `humans.php` and its a test if they respect `robots.txt`
+- CORS and Referer rules for `search.php` in `.htaccess` (prevent getting data directly from database without interaction with site)

 ## TODO:
 - make site security on toggle in `.env` file